Year 4 2018 to 2019

 Summer 1 Newsletter:

-Friday afternoons will continue to be the children’s weekly double PE session, so please ensure PE kits are in school each week for this.
+Friday afternoons will continue to be the children’s weekly double PE session as normal, so please ensure PE kits are in school each week for this.
 PE kits could be sent into school on a Monday for the full week where possible, as on occasions, there can be a change in the structure of the week.
 Especially in such busy half terms when changes may have to be made.
 Homework will still go home every Friday and should be returned by the following Thursday.
-The children will have a spelling test every Friday, after they have had the time to practise them as homework and in lessons.
+The children will have their spelling test on Friday, after they have had the time to practise them as homework and in lessons.
 The spellings will continue to be on Spelling Shed.

 Please can I ask for your continued support with ensuring that homework and reading is completed as asked each week, as this is compulsory.
 The reading record sheet goes home each week, on Friday, for you to note down when your child is reading to an adult at home.
 Please feel free to use any type of paper to record this if necessary, as long as your child is reading!
 We recognise children love to read a wide variety of texts and in order to really promote a love of reading, the children can still choose their own main reading book.
-Books are also continuously being added to the reading corner in class, for children to really get engrossed in!
+Books are also continuously being added to the reading corner in class, for children to really become engrossed in!
 Reading just 10 minutes a day has a real impact on children’s learning.
 Children should be reading at home at least 3 times a week.
-There is also a whole school weekly reading challenge for the class who has read the most.
-Everybody reading at least 3 times a week would give us 100%, which would be amazing!
-There are also still the sections for Spelling Shed and TT Rockstars on the homework sheet, which should be completed, as this is checked each week.
-We will be continuing with a big focus on learning the times tables, up to 12x12, this term.
-Any extra practise that can be done at home will massively benefit the children’s learning and their ability to recall and apply these facts.
+There are also still the sections for Spelling Shed and TT Rockstars on the homework sheet, which should also be completed.

 Once again, thank you for your continued support and here’s to an amazing final half term!

 Miss Appleyard and Mrs Wilkinson.